funkyfisch/docker-devops-public/README.md

   See the `Dockerfile` for how to run a specific stage.

+- `demo-multistage-java`

+  An example of a multistage build for a Java application.

+  In order to create a production image that excludes intermediate build files (class files in the case of Java), the `Dockerfile` in this demo uses the `COPY --from=<stage>` flag to build the project and then select only the final JAR file for the production image.

+  To create the test image (which also runs tests):

+      docker build -t javamultistage-test --target test .

+  To create the production image and run the application:

+      docker build -t javamultistage-prod --target production .

+      docker run javamultistage-prod

 - `demo-docker-compose`

   An example of how to "compose and run multiple application services" using `docker-compose`.